Avebury Stone Circle and Henge

 At the end of the re-erected part of the Avenue, cross the road and follow the footpath straight ahead.
 Look out for the sole remaining stone of Falkners Circle in the hedgerow on your left.
 Continue on this footpath until you reach a crossroads.

 Turn right and walk uphill along the track.
 As you gain height, looking across the valley, you'll be able to see the top of Silbury Hill.
-Stay on this track until it meets the well defined track that is the Ridgeway.
-The Ridgeway was set out in the 18th century when the downland was split up into fields.
-The use of this route along the high ground extends much further into the past.
+Stay on this track until it meets the well-defined track of the Ridgeway.

 Turn right for a short detour to explore Overton Hill barrow cemetery (Seven Barrows).
-The chalk burial mounds date from around 4,200 years ago and are called barrows.
-Some of the best preserved are on Overton Hill.
-Nineteenth-century landowners planted trees on top of some of them - you can see why they are known locally as hedgehogs.
 See if you can spot the grassy remains of a Roman road running across the field.
 Retrace your footsteps along the Ridgeway.

 Passing through the banks of the henge, go through the gate on your right into the north-east sector of the henge.
 Cross the road at the gateway behind the giant Cove stones to explore the north-west part of the henge.

 The steps down from the henge bring you into the Old Farmyard.
 Turn left for the footpath back to the car park, or turn right to explore the Museum, café, shop and Avebury Manor.
 The displays in the Alexander Keiller Museum will explain more about the archaeology you have just visited.

 The Old Farmyard, Avebury.
 Grid reference: SU100700

 This walk circles the base of Silbury Hill, affording a real sense of scale of this important prehistoric structure, part of the World Heritage Site of Avebury.